 - have been issued by an authorized official of that organization

-Tier-1 Entrepreneur Maintenance Funds must be in the form of cash funds.
-It must not include any overdraft facilities.
-Other accounts or financial instruments (such as shares, bonds and pension funds), are not acceptable regardless of notice.
+Fund must be in the form of cash savings and not overdraft facilities.
+Other accounts or financial instruments such as shares, bonds and pension funds, are not acceptable regardless of notice.

-For Tier-1 Entrepreneur Maintenance Funds, the applicant must provide one of the following:
+Accordingly, the an applicant must provide one of the following evidence for point scoring: